 Families with kids (ages 5 and up) meet two Thursdays a month to strategize and organize an outreach focus.
 Each meeting includes doing or making something to offer as an act of kindness to someone in need.

-The Kaleidoscope Project exists to change the lives of local at-risk children through school based enrichment, tutoring and mentoring programs and in doing so, empower the next generation one child at a time.
+Kaleidoscope exists to change the lives of local at-risk children through school based enrichment, tutoring and mentoring programs and in doing so, empower the next generation one child at a time.
 The word “kaleidoscope” derives from the Greek words kalos (“beautiful”) + eidos (“shape”) + scope (“to look at, to examine”): “looking at beautiful forms”.
 As CCV members invest in children at local schools, they will be unleashing the God-given potential of each child – ONE CHILD AT A TIME coming together to make a beautiful multi-faceted picture of beauty (Ephesians 2:10)